 - Use headphones to catch details and fix problems.

-- Use monitors to finalize balance, stereo width, and “feel”.
+- Then, use monitors to finalize balance, stereo width, and “feel”.

 Credit: www.ebay.com